Global overview and results

 Conflict zones are magnets for firearms, with spillover of weapons being a well-documented phenomenon.7 In regions experiencing instability, such as Africa and Western Asia (among others), where weapon depots have supplied insurgents and organized crime for decades, the global trade for illicit arms (5.21) increased by 0.29 since 2021, with the market for arms now identified as the fourth most pervasive globally.

 One of the main sources of fracture in 2022 was triggered by the Russian invasion of Ukraine.
 If previous conflicts are any indication, one of the major emerging threats, come the end of Russian hostilities, would be uncontrolled stockpiles of arms in Ukraine, including the Russian–occupied regions.
-However, no sizable outflow of arms from conflict zones westward was recorded during the reporting period.8 If not properly dealt with, Ukraine has the risk of becoming a weapons depot feeding insurgents an organized crime groups for decades to come.
+However, no sizable outflow of arms from conflict zones westward was recorded during the reporting period.8 If not properly dealt with, Ukraine risks becoming a weapons depot feeding insurgents and organized crime groups for decades to come.

 The illicit trade in counterfeit goods ranked sixth of the criminal markets, with a score of 4.98 out of 10 – just below the global criminal markets average.
 Although around 75% of global counterfeit products are reported to stem from China,9 the societal impact of this market is extensive and global.
 For example, counterfeit vaccines and other medications endanger the health of consumers, while fake goods divert revenue from the formal economy.
 Contrary to a common misperception, and the fact that this market is accepted as the norm in some communities, the trade in counterfeit goods is not a victimless crime.
 While engaging in counterfeit trade may offer livelihoods to impoverished communities, often transnational flows of counterfeit items are monopolized by larger organized crime groups10 who may also engage in other forms of crime.
 Moreover, the counterfeit goods market often overlaps with other illicit economies, such as child labour and exploitation in the production of these products.